 - 2 cups already cooked small pasta such as ditalini or elbow pasta

-- In a large Dutch oven or cooking pot, heat extra virgin olive oil over medium heat until shimmering but not smoking.
+- In a large Dutch oven, heat the extra virgin olive oil over medium heat until shimmering but not smoking.
 Add onions, carrots and celery.
 Raise heat to medium-high, if you need to, and cook, tossing regularly, until the veggies soften a bit (about 5 minutes or so).
-Add garlic and cook another minute or so.
+Add the garlic and cook another minute, tossing regularly.

-- Add yellow squash (or zucchini) and green beans.
+- Add the zucchini or yellow squash and green beans.
 Season with paprika, rosemary, and a generous pinch of kosher salt and pepper.
 Toss to combine.

-- Now add crush tomatoes, broth, fresh thyme, bay leaf and Parmesan rind (if using.)
-Bring to a boil, then reduce heat to a gentle simmer and partially cover the pot.
+- Now add the crushed tomatoes, broth, fresh thyme, bay leaf and Parmesan rind (if using.)
+Bring to a boil, then reduce the heat to a gentle simmer and partially cover the pot.
 Let simmer for about 20 minutes or so.

-- Uncover and add kidney beans.
-Cook for another 5 minutes.
+- Uncover the pot and add the kidney beans.
+Cook for another 5 to 10 minutes.

-- Remove cheese rind and bay leaf.
+- Remove the cheese rind and bay leaf.
 Taste and adjust seasoning to your liking.
-Serve minestrone hot in dinner bowls with a sprinkle of grated Parmesan (optional.)
+Serve the minestrone hot in dinner bowls with a sprinkle of grated Parmesan (optional.)

 - Note: Pasta is already cooked before adding to the soup, simply follow package instructions.
 You will start with 1 cup of dry pasta, which will yield 2 cups cooked pasta.

-- Cook’s Tip #1: Minestrone is meant to be adapted, so feel free to make this recipe your own by using what vegetables and beans you have on hand.
+- Cook's Tip #1 (Make it Your Own): Minestrone is meant to be adapted, so feel free to make this recipe your own by using what vegetables and beans you have on hand.
 Adding a handful of spinach or diced potatoes is common.
 You can use white beans instead of kidney beans, or use a combination of both.
-If you’re looking for a low-carb option, feel free to omit the pasta.
+If you're looking for a low-carb option, feel free to omit the pasta.
 And if you need something meaty, add cooked ground turkey or even left-over rotisserie chicken.
-You can add that early on, once you’ve cooked the onions, carrots, and celery.
+You can add that early on, once you've cooked the onions, carrots, and celery.

 - Cook's Tip #3 for Meal Prep: Related to the note above, if you plan to make minestrone to use for lunch over server days, definitely keep the cooked pasta out.
 You can just add a small portion of the pasta directly to your bowl, and then add an appropriate portion of hot minestrone on top.